gvwilson/sdxpy/src/test/index.md

 syllabus:
 -   Functions are objects you can save in data structures or pass to other functions.
 -   Python stores local and global variables in dictionary-like structures.
--   A unit test function performs an operation on a fixture and passes, fails, or produces an error.
+-   A unit test performs an operation on a fixture and passes, fails, or produces an error.
 -   A program can use introspection to find functions and other objects at runtime.
 depends:
 ---